MerkulovDaniil/hse24/lectures/lec_9/lec_9.md

 :::: {.columns}
 ::: {.column width="78%"}

-Let's consider the following ODE, which is referred as Gradient Flow equation.
+Let's consider the following ODE, which is referred to as the Gradient Flow equation.

 $$
 \tag{GF}